The Lord of the Rings: Conquest: Development and release

 Developers updated their engine to allow for 150 units to be on the battlefield at one time.
 The game is powered by an upgraded version of Pandemic Studios' Zero engine, and was developed by the same team that worked on the first two Star Wars: Battlefront installments.
 Conquest director Eric Gewirtz said the team was "throwing around these ideas, and in perfect serendipity, happened to get access to the Lord of the Rings license, and that was just the center for us on making this game."
 Howard Shore's music, composed for the film trilogy, was used in the game.
 The film actors reprise their roles in cutscenes, which are archived footage from the film.
 In-game likenesses are based on their film counterparts.
 Hugo Weaving reprises his role as Elrond and serves as the game's narrator.
 All other cast members were replaced by voice doubles.
 Chris Edgerly voices Aragorn, Crispin Freeman voices Legolas, Martin Jarvis voices the white wizard Gandalf, and Yuri Lowenthal stands in for Elijah Wood as Frodo Baggins.

-The game was first released in Europe on January 9, 2009, with a North American release following ten days later on January 19, 2009.
+The game was first released in North America on January 13, 2009, with an Australian release two days later (January 15), and a European release on the following day (January 16).
 The first downloadable content (DLC) was released on January 29, 2009, for the Xbox 360 and PlayStation 3.
 It featured two maps for the game mode Hero Arena, which was not in the shipped game due to time constraints.
 This mode allows for arena-style battles with up to three friends.
 The maps themselves are merely broken down versions of levels in the campaigns, specifically sections of Osgiliath and Moria.
 A second pack of downloadable content was released February 26, 2009, on the same platforms which contained three new heroes, Boromir, Arwen and Gothmog, two new maps, Amon Hen and Last Alliance, and two new Hero Arenas, Minas Tirith and Weathertop.
 On March 16, 2010, just over a year after the game's release, the online multiplayer modes of Conquest were shut down by publisher Electronic Arts.

 Reception

-Reception for The Lord of the Rings: Conquest was mixed.
-IGN felt the game "offers much sound and fury but little substance [...] the single-player campaign is rudimentary and brief and the multiplayer modes are fairly few", although complimented the presentation as "[doing] a pretty good job of evoking the rich universe of Middle Earth".
+The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
+Critics unfavorably compared the game to Star Wars: Battlefront.
+IGN UK felt the game "offers much sound and fury but little substance [...] the single-player campaign is rudimentary and brief and the multiplayer modes are fairly few", although complimented the presentation as "[doing] a pretty good job of evoking the rich universe of Middle Earth".
 Game Informer called the game "a joyless trip through familiar territories, and sadly, nothing more than that".
-GamesRadar+ panned the game as lacking even "one redeeming quality" and built on "foundations of poor mechanics, horrible presentation, dull combat, worthless maps, and total contempt for the mythology".